 That’s why today, I’m going to do a little mental exercise to help you compare the traits of an Ambivert vs Omnivert in terms of their similarities and differences.

-Let’s begin by introducing both personality traits :
+Now, let’s begin by introducing both personality traits :

 What is an ambivert